jeffbarish/wax-manual/source/edit.rst

 .. _save-work:

     ..
 WARNING::
         Once you have saved the work, Wax automatically selects it.
 You can go to Select mode, put the work in the play queue, and initiate play, but beware if the rip operation is still underway because Wax cannot play what has not been ripped.
-Because ripping is faster than playing, it should be safe to start playing as soon as the first track has been ripped (unless the first track is very short).
-Remember that sound files for each track do not exist until wax *finishes* ripping the track (:ref:`part file<part-file>`).
-If you ever try to play a track that has not yet been ripped, you will hear a warning sound to tell you that the sound file is not available.
+Only tracks for which sound files exist *at the time you queue a selection* will play.
+Any tracks for which sound files do not yet exist will not play even if the ongoing rip produces a sound file before play attempts to play it.
+If the first track in a set does not have a corresponding sound file when you enqueue the set, you will hear a warning sound when you attempt to play the set and play will immediately terminate.
+Otherwise, Wax will play every track in the set for which a sound file exists at the time of enqueuing and then quit.

     ..
 WARNING::
         Before leaving Edit mode, always look at the Save button.
 If it is sensitive, something is savable.
 You probably want to click the Save button before you leave.
 If you do not save, Edit mode remains locked to the recording, so when you return to Edit mode you will have another opportunity either to save or to clear the work.